tchajed/personal-website-demo/README.md

 You'll need to use AFS, so take a look at https://tig.csail.mit.edu/data-storage/afs/afs-basic-use/.
 (Note: AFS is terrible.)

+You'll want to use something to copy files to the server, like `rsync` or an SCP client.

 This will be at a URL like https://people.csail.mit.edu/nickolai/.

 ### MIT